Scoliosis - Adult

 - Muscle relaxants

-A spinal fusion connects 2 or more bones of the spine with rods or metal plates.
-The combined bones can help to straighten out an area of the spine to relieve some pressure.
+People who are not helped by these methods may need surgery.
+A spinal fusion connects two or more bones of the spine with rods or metal plates.
+This can help straighten and ease pressure on the spine.

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.